GianlucaFuwa/MetaQCD.jl/docs/src/gaugefields.md

-`Gaugefield`s, `Colorfield`s and `Expfield`s are structs that contain a main Array `U`, which is a 5-dimensional array of statically sized 3x3 complex matrices, i.e., `SMatrix` objects from `StaticArrays.jl` (where arrays are stored as Tuples under the hood.
+`Gaugefield`s, `Colorfield`s and `Expfield`s are structs that contain a main Array `U`, which is a 5-dimensional array of statically sized 3x3 complex matrices, i.e., `SMatrix` objects from `StaticArrays.jl` (where arrays are stored as Tuples under the hood).

 The fact that the elements are statically sized immutable arrays means that, for one, there are no allocations when performing linear algebra operations with them and secondly that we